GouthamHM/behaviorlogging/README.md

 # Behavior Logging
-Web app built using Express and Node which logs user behavior and represents in social visualizations.
+Web app built using Express and Node which logs user behavior and presents social visualizations.
-Instruction sto satart the app.
+Instructions to satart the app.
 1. Starting Server
   ->. $ cd server
   ->. $ npm install